 Need more workers?
 Turn to your laborers’ loved ones for help

-Earlier this year, Ozment Law filed a lawsuit against the Metropolitan Government of Nashville and Davidson County, alleging that detention of suspected noncitizens by the Davidson County Sheriff violates the law and detainees’ constitutional rights.
+Earlier this year, Ozment Law, PLC filed a lawsuit against the Metropolitan Government of Nashville and Davidson County, alleging that detention of suspected noncitizens by the Davidson County Sheriff violates the law and detainees’ constitutional rights.
 At the same time, two bills (sponsored by Councilmen Bob Mendes and Colby Sledge, among others) are pending in the Metro Council that would provide accountability to the Nashville sheriff when he attempts to detain people he suspects are immigrants.

 On Tuesday, the Metro Law Director abruptly issued a brief opinion alleging that the bills would not be valid, because they cannot stop the sheriff from “cooperating” with ICE officials.